Tagging pages allows you to view page traffic and understand the flow and behavior of your mobile users.

 - Pendo uses the Page title 'JUST ARRIVED' to identify the Page.
 Only pages with the 'JUST ARRIVED' title will be identified as this page.

-- Pendo also uses the index of the selected tab in order to identify the page.
-Only when the selected tab is the first tab, Pendo attributes a view to this page.
+- Pendo uses the index of the selected tab in order to identify the page.
+Pendo attributes a view to this page only when the selected tab is the first tab.
 If another tab is selected, Pendo will consider this a different page.

 - Pendo does not use the selected tab's title ('ARRIVED') to identify the page.
 This makes sense especially if this app is translated to several languages and this text is not consistent across users.